About Family Services of Southeast Texas

 - As we move forward, Family Services of Southeast Texas is committed to meet the needs of Southeast Texas families, and we have a history of adapting our programs and services to meet those needs.

 Family Services of Southeast Texas serves families and individuals in crises.
 Family Services Counseling Center provides healing to individuals and families who are facing a variety of issues that affect families, such as grief, stress, parenting challenges, marital difficulties, substance abuse and more.
-Family Services Women and Children’s Shelter provides hope to all victims of domestic violence.
+Family Services Women and Children’s Shelter provides hope to all victims of domestic violence and sexual assault.

 Often a person comes for counseling or for family-life education workshops after hearing about Family Services Counseling Center from friends or family members.
 Area physicians, clergy, school personnel, mental health agencies, other social service agencies and counselors in private practice frequently refer.
 The Counseling Center offers an employee assistance program for several area businesses and insurance networks.
 Sometimes clients are court-ordered to attend classes at the center.

-Women and children seeking refuge from domestic violence are often encouraged to come to Family Services Women and Children’s Shelter by police or hospital personnel.
+Women and children seeking refuge from domestic violence and/or sexual assault are often encouraged to come to Family Services Women and Children’s Shelter by police or hospital personnel.
 Friends and family members, other social service agencies, as well as physicians and clergy frequently refer.

 Family Services of Southeast Texas provides services to individuals and families in Jefferson, Orange, Hardin, Tyler, Jasper and Newton counties.